FutureProcessing/glpi-fpsoftware/README.md

 # glpi-fpsoftware
 GLPI plugin that allows to assign software to users.

 ## General Information
-By default GLPI doesn’t allow to assign software to a user.
+By default GLPI does not allow to assign software to a user.
 As we all know a lot of software is currently licensed in per user model.
 FP Software plugin allows you to assign software to a user and view all his/hers licenses.

 It changes how software/license asset looks like by providing new tab to license where you can assign users to software and another tab to software so you can see all users using the software (no matter which licenses they are using).